 The Graduate PLUS Loan is a federal student loan designed for Graduate students who have reached their annual maximum for the Federal Direct Subsidized and Unsubsidized Loans.

-To apply for the Graduate PLUS, visit Financial Aid Forms and click on the Direct Graduate Request Form.
+To apply for the Graduate PLUS for 2015-2016, visit Financial Aid Forms and click on the Direct Graduate Request Form.
 Please complete and return the Graduate PLUS Application to the financial aid office.
 To receive a Direct Graduate PLUS Loan, you must

 - meet the credit requirements as determined by the US Department of Education.